What's one of the most challenging parts of raising a puppy? Potty training or house training.

 Since we know the ins and outs of puppy training, we made it a point to remove all worries about the dog diet with Ollie.

-Not only do we use the best available ingredients in our food, we make each batch fresh so that you never have to wonder if you’re making the right call.
+Not only do we use carefully selected human-grade ingredients in our food, we make each batch fresh so that you never have to wonder if you’re making the right call.

 The fresh food recipes from our kitchen are delicious for even the pickiest pups, and we have tons of different varieties for them to try.
 No more hesitation at dinner time!
 Our delivery system also ensures that you stick to a consistent feeding schedule, which plays into the potty training picture.